 Marathons were the sort of thing that you associate with being the culmination of hard work and dedication, with family and friends cheering you on to make it those last steps to get across the finish line.

-Particularly for the people immediately associated with what happened, but everybody is reeling to an extent.
+And even if you're watching it on TV, even if you're away from it, particularly for the people immediately associated with what happened, but everybody is reeling to an extent.

-And on top of that, the culprits were still on the loose, and there wasn't a lot of clues about who'd done this.
+And there wasn't a lot of clues about who'd done this.

-Boston was on high alert, with heightened law enforcement levels on the streets.
+Boston was on high alert with heightened law enforcement levels on the streets.

 No one knew if this person or persons were going to strike again.